lawrencelilol/ConsultingDatabase/README.md

 # Homer Consultanting Database Implementation

-This project is completed in Oracle Database 11g Express.
+_This project is completed in Oracle Database 11g Express _
 In this project, I created database for Homer Consulting and the company's structure is shown in the ER diagram.
 The relationships among the tables are shown in the schema.

 In _Homer Consulting_ each employee is employed by one department.
 One of the employees